Find Windstar Star Legend Cruises to New Zealand (with Prices) - Cruise Critic

 10 Nights

+Port: Edinburgh • Ullapool • Oban • London • Douglas, Isle Of Man • Dublin • Amsterdam

+Port: Helsinki • Tallinn • Stockholm • Riga • Ventspils • Gdansk • Bornholm • Copenhagen • +59 more

-Port: Almeria • Ullapool • Oban • Belfast • Douglas, Isle Of Man • Dublin • Amsterdam
+Port: Edinburgh • Ullapool • Oban • London • Douglas, Isle Of Man • Dublin • Amsterdam • +6 more

 18 Nights

-Port: Almeria • Invergordon • Kirkwall • Portree • Oban • Isle of Skye • Douglas, Isle Of Man • +1 more

-Port: Almeria • Ullapool • Oban • Belfast • Douglas, Isle Of Man • Dublin • Amsterdam • +6 more

-Port: Copenhagen • Haugesund • Alesund • Andalsnes • Trondheim • Froya • Olden • Bergen • Almeria • +7 more
+Port: Copenhagen • Haugesund • Alesund • Andalsnes • Trondheim • Froya • Olden • Bergen • Edinburgh • +7 more

-Port: Helsinki • Tallinn • Stornoway • Riga • Ventspils • Gdansk • Bornholm • Copenhagen • +59 more

 Seven Seas Navigator Cruises to New Zealand